 SSTP, which stands for Secure Socket Tunneling Protocol, is another industry-standard protocol that features 256-bit encryption and SSL/TSL certifications for authentication.
 It’s natively built into Windows OS and supported by Microsoft, which makes it the best option for Windows users.

 IKEv2 / IPSec

 IKEv2, which stands for Internet Key Exchange version 2, is a protocol that is usually paired with IPSec, Internet Protocol Security, for optimal security and speed.
-IKEv2/IPSec maintains your connection under unstable Internet conditions, even when toggling between mobile data and WiFi.
+IKEv2/IPSec maintains your connection under unstable Internet conditions, even when toggling between cellular data and Wi-Fi.
 It’s the best protocol to use for mobile VPNs.

 L2TP / IPSec

 L2TP, which stands for Layer 2 Tunneling Protocol, is another protocol that is frequently paired with IPSec for added security.
 Like SSTP, it's natively built into Windows OS, and is generally easy to set up, though many providers no longer support this protocol since there are now better options available.

 PPTP, which stands for Point-to-Point Tunneling Protocol, was the original predecessor to L2TP, and has since been rendered obsolete.
 Some free VPNs may still use this protocol, though due to its many known security flaws, it is no longer considered a reliable option for secure connections.

 WireGuard is a newer, up-and-coming protocol that continues to gain traction in the VPN space.
 It touts a leaner codebase, more modern encryption technology, and greater mobile compatibility.
 Like OpenVPN, it’s an open-source project, which means anyone can review the source code, report bugs, and keep their providers accountable.